 The Police-Public Contact Survey (PPCS) - a nationally representative sample - has been collected by the Bureau of Justice Statistics every three years since 1996.
 The most recent wave publicly available is 2011.
-Across all years, there are approximately 500,000 observations.
+Across all years, there are approximately 426,000 observations.

 The main advantage of the PPCS data is that, unlike any of our other datasets, it provides the civilian's interpretation of interactions with police.
-The distinction between PPCS data and almost any other data collected by the police is similar to the well-known differences between certain data in the Uniform Crime Reports (UCR) and the National Crime Victimization Survey (NCVS).10 One explanation for these differences given in the literature is that individuals are embarrassed or
+The distinction between PPCS data and almost any other data collected by the police is similar to the well-known differences between certain data in the Uniform Crime Reports (UCR) and the National Crime Victimization Survey (NCVS).
+One explanation for these differences given in the literature is that individuals are embarrassed or afraid to report certain crimes to police or believe that reporting such crimes have unclear benefits and potential costs.
+Reporting police use of force - in particular for young minority males - may be

-10According to the US Department of Justice, UCR and NCVS measure an overlapping but nonidentical set of crimes.
+9According to the US Department of Justice, UCR and NCVS measure an overlapping but nonidentical set of crimes.
 The UCR Program's primary objective is to provide a reliable set of criminal justice statistics by compiling data from monthly law enforcement reports or individual crime incident reports transmitted directly to FBI or to centralized state agencies that then report to FBI.
 The BJS, on the other hand, established the NCVS to provide previously unavailable information about crime (including crime not reported to police), victims and offenders.
-Therefore, there are discrepancies in victimization rates from the two reports like the UCR which reports 89,000 forcible rapes in 2010 while the NCVS reports 203,830 rapes and sexual assaults in 2010.
+Therefore, there are discrepancies in victimization rates from the two reports, like the UCR which reports 89,000 forcible rapes in 2010 while the NCVS reports 203,830 rapes and sexual assaults in 2010.